 What was the most challenging case or transaction you have ever worked on and why?

-Commisa v Pemex case.
-I participated in this case for several years and at different stages, including the arbitration, the award annulment procedure in Mexico and the award enforcement proceedings abroad.
+The most challenging case I have ever worked on is probably the Commisa v Pemex case.
+I participated in this case for several years and at different stages: including the arbitration, the award annulment procedure in Mexico, and the award enforcement proceedings abroad.
 I acted as an expert in Mexican law in the enforcement proceeding in New York.
-I contributed to successfully convince the competent judge to enforce the award after it was annulled in Mexico.
+I contributed to successfully convincing the competent judge to enforce the award after its annulment in Mexico.
 It was gratifying to ultimately see a favourable result for Commisa after so many years of litigation.

 What are the greatest challenges for lawyers in your practice area in your country this year?